Frequently Asked Questions on the Due Diligence in Supply Chains Act

-This content represents the Helpdesk on Business & Human Rights’ understanding of the Supply Chain Due Diligence Act, which you can download here.
+This content represents the Helpdesk on Business & Human Rights’ understanding of the German Supply Chain Due Diligence Act, which you can download here.
 For individual, free of charge and confidential advice for your company or our other support services, please contact us directly.

 - The German National Action Plan on Business and Human Rights (NAP) already exists.
 Why now also a Supply Chain Due Diligence Act?